- Looking to hire?

 Networkers requires contractors to secure no less than £1,000,000 Professional Indemnity insurance, £2,000,000 Public Liability insurance and £5,000,000 Employers Liability insurance, alongside any other industry-specific insurance.
 Kingsbridge provides a complete package, including all of the key insurances detailed above.
 This means that a contractor may only need one policy to cover their main exposures and contractual obligations.
 Cover is available either online or over the phone with quotations and policy documents provided in minutes.

-Please follow the link below for further information about our compliance partner.
+Please follow the link here or see below for further information about our compliance partner.

 - Why do I need insurance?

 The majority of clients in the engineering and professional services sectors require contractors on assignment to have appropriate insurance in place.
 This is to not only protect their business, but also to ensure that any contractor on assignment is suitably covered should any issue arise when they are doing their jobs.
 Failing to have insurance is a breach of contract and could result in the agency seeking recovery from you in the event of a claim.

 If your actions lead to anything being damaged or anybody being injured it is essential that you are insured, as it may result in a costly claim being made against you.
 Likewise, if in the course of carrying out an assignment, you give your client any advice or complete any work for them that leads to them losing money, they may bring a claim against you.
 In such a situation, having appropriate insurance in place could be what keeps you in business.

 Adequate business insurance is insisted upon by the majority of clients.
 To ensure that your business is protected financially and you are complying with the requirements of our clients, we ask that all of our contractor candidates have suitable cover in place at all times.